 See Figure 7.
 The low fuel lamp is located in the speedometer face, lower center by check engine lamp.
-The low fuel lamp illuminates to indicate that you have approximately 3.8 L (1 USgal)of gasoline left in the tank.
+The low fuel lamp illuminates to indicate that you have approximately 1 gallon (3.8 liters)of gasoline left in the tank.
 The low fuel lamp color is amber.